We will be closed on 25th and 26th of November in observance of Thanksgiving

 There are three major types of sleep apnea classified according to what causes them.
 They include:

-When you notify Dr. Marcus Hoang of your sleep apnea, he will try to rule out other reasons for your symptoms by going through your medical history and performing a physical exam to determine your risks of having sleep apnea.
+When you notify Dr. Jane O. Stewart of your sleep apnea, he will try to rule out other reasons for your symptoms by going through your medical history and performing a physical exam to determine your risks of having sleep apnea.
 Your dentist will likely refer you to a sleep disorder center where a sleep specialist will help with further evaluation.
 This evaluation involves overnight monitoring of your breathing and other body functions at a sleep laboratory through:

 Treatment Of Sleep Apnea